 I knew that weddings are expensive but I didn’t realise how expensive they are until I was responsible for paying my share of one.
 Every cost is multiplied by the number of people who attend.
 And, and!, you’re treating them!
 It’s like you forgot to get drunk but are still willing to buy another round… Continue reading How Many?
-How Much?”
+How Much?

 I woke up with vomit on the duvet.
 It was over my feet so I knew that it wasn’t mine because I haven’t done yoga in nearly ten years.
 Riel had curled up in between my legs, slightly higher up on the bed than where he had emptied his stomach.
-It was only a few… Continue reading Letting Sh*t Go”
+It was only a few… Continue reading Letting Sh*t Go

 21:27 May 9, 2019 I’m waiting in a windowless room.
 It’s a small room with a single bed, which has been nicely made with a blue comforter and white fitted and flat sheets.
 There is one pillow on the bed, in a pillowcase that has been bleached white.
-I’m sitting on the only chair in… Continue reading I Have Poor Sleep Hygiene”
+I’m sitting on the only chair in… Continue reading I Have Poor Sleep Hygiene

 It started back in November.
 I wanted a book on how to fold paper airplanes.
 I needed it soon because I was starting a unit on flight in a few days and needed a solid introduction.
 A quick walk through the Indigo near my place didn’t have what I was looking for, but I found… Continue reading Automating my Life

 “As much as it pains me to say it,” said my mother, “you needed to move to Toronto, and you’re not ready to move yet.
 You’ve had to struggle and everything you’ve gained you’ve had to work for.
 It hasn’t been easy for you, or us.”

 Over the years, I’ve started many writing projects.
 I’ve completed none of them.
 There was a time when I wanted to write a novel, another when I wanted to put together a collection of short stories, and I’m constantly neglecting my journal.
-I’m not sure if this was all a wasted effort or if it’ll… Continue reading Day 14 of 30”
+I’m not sure if this was all a wasted effort or if it’ll… Continue reading Day 14 of 30